Nao Tōyama

 Nao Tōyama (東山 奈央, Tōyama Nao) is a Japanese voice actress and singer affiliated with the agency Intention.
-Before joining Intention, she was affiliated with Arts Vision.
+She was a member of Arts Vision.
 She debuted as a voice actress in 2010, and played her first leading role as Kanon Nakagawa in The World God Only Knows.
-She is also known for her roles as Chitoge Kirisaki in Nisekoi, Yui Yuigahama in My Youth Romantic Comedy Is Wrong, As I Expected, Tomoe Koga in Rascal Does Not Dream of Bunny Girl Senpai, Karen Kujō in Kin-iro Mosaic, and Rin Shima in Laid-Back Camp.
+She is also known for her roles as Chitoge Kirisaki in Nisekoi, Yui Yuigahama in My Youth Romantic Comedy Is Wrong, As I Expected, Chiho Sasaki in The Devil Is a Part-Timer!, Tomoe Koga in Rascal Does Not Dream of Bunny Girl Senpai, Karen Kujō in Kin-iro Mosaic, Ruka Sarashina in Rent-A-Girlfriend and Rin Shima in Laid-Back Camp.
 In 2019, she won the Best Supporting Actress Award with Yū Serizawa and the Game Award in the 13th Seiyu Awards.